draperlaboratory/cbat_tools/wp/plugin/README.md

   this to be an experimental feature.
 - `--wp-num-unroll=num`.
 If present, replaces the default number of times to unroll each loop.
 The number of loop unrollings is 5 by default.
+- `--wp-output-vars=var_list`.
+List of output variables for equivalence checking by `,` given the same input variables in the case of a comparative analysis.
+  Defaults to `RAX,EAX` which are the 64- and 32-bit output registers for x86.

 ## C checking API